Sanctuaries and Cities: Ancient Greece; 1 Credit

 Passports and Visas:

 All students will need a passport valid until at least 6 months after the return date of this program to participate.
 Visas are not required unless you are not a U.S. citizen.
-Non U.S. citizens should see the CGE about visas as soon as you are accepted.
+Non- U.S. citizens should see the CGE about visa requirements as soon as you are accepted into the program.

-- As part of this course, students will be required to read A Brief History of Ancient Greece: Politics, Society, and Culture by Sarah B. Pomeroy before departure.
+- All participants will be required to successfully complete a 1/2 credit Readers College in the spring prior to the program, which will meet weekly.
+As part of this course, students will be required to read A Brief History of Ancient Greece: Politics, Society, and Culture by Sarah B. Pomeroy before departure.
 The group will be required to participate in online discussions via Canvas to begin preparations for on-site presentations.
 Students will need to begin preparing for their presentation at least 4 weeks prior to their departure.

 Qualified first-years, sophomores, juniors and graduating seniors may apply.
 First-years, sophomores and juniors will have priority and seniors will be admitted on a space-available basis.

 Students applying for this program should have a minimum of a 2.5 cumulative GPA.
-In the case of first-year students, we will have to wait until your fall grades are in before we can formally admit you.
-Provided there are spaces available, first years with successful applications may be given a conditional offer based on achieving at least a 2.5 gpa in the fall semester.
+First-year students and transfer students in their first semester at HWS will typically be waitlisted until fall semester grades can be reviewed.
+Depending on the number of available spaces in the program, first-years and transfers with strong applications and references may be given a conditional offer based on achieving at least a 2.5 gpa in the fall semester.

 Course cross-listings and credit:

-This course will be worth one HWS general credit, plus the ½ credit for the Reader’s College.
-The course counts toward major/minor requirements in the Classics, Greek, Latin, and European Studies department.
+This course will be worth one HWS credit, plus the ½ credit for the Reader’s College.
+The course counts toward major/minor requirements in Classics, Greek, Latin, and European Studies.
 Advisors in related fields may allow you to count the course for major/minor credit, but students should discuss this with their advisor and department chair in advance.
-Given the nature of the program, it is unlikely to count towards other majors/minor not listed in the above section, but you can use the credit towards a goal.

-Greece program fees will be approximately $3,250-$3,500* for the 3-week program, which will cover tuition, accommodation, some meals (see above for detail), international mandatory health insurance, entrance fees, day trips and excursions.
+The Greece program fee will be approximately $3,250-$3,500* for the 3-week program, which will cover tuition, accommodation, some meals (see above for detail), international health insurance, entrance fees, day trips and excursions.

 Payment Schedule and Program Timeline: